token2/fido2-manage.cpp/README.md

 ### Usage

-Run the executable from the command line with the desired arguments or launch FIDO2.1Manager.exe to launch the GUI
+Run the executable from the command line with the desired arguments or launch FIDO2.1Manager.exe to launch the GUI.
+Command line parameters are described on this page: https://www.token2.com/site/page/fido2-1-security-key-management-tool-gui-for-fido2-manage-exe